Stop the gun violence pandemic

 CONGRESS MUST FUND COMMUNITY-BASED GUN VIOLENCE PREVENTION

-Break the Cycle: Addressing Today’s Gun Violence Tune in Friday, February 12 on WKYS 93.9 at 6pm for our next conversation in this series on gun violence in communities of color in Washington, DC, and the importance of community-based organizations doing work in these communities.
+Break the Cycle: Addressing Today’s Gun Violence Watch our last conversation in this series on gun violence in communities of color in Washington, DC, and the importance of community-based organizations doing work in these communities.

 COVID-19 is exacerbating the homegrown public health crisis that is gun violence in the U.S. Communities that already feel the impact of gun violence the most are being affected disproportionately by the pandemic, and the organizations designed to stop gun violence before it happens are critically endangered at a time when they are needed most.

 Demand Congress commit at least $150 million annually for 10 years to community gun violence prevention programs and a national strategy to address the disproportionate impact on communities of color by passing the Break the Cycle Act and other appropriations, including stimulus bills.

 There are two ways that the U.S. government could provide immediate and long-term relief for these critical organizations.

 Include funds for local prevention and intervention programs in the next rounds of emergency funding bills;

 Pass the Break the Cycle of Violence Act which would provide five-year renewable federal grants to communities that need more resources to address gun violence.

 Community-level firearm violence in the U.S. disproportionately impacts communities of color.
 The causes are multi-faceted and can be informed by deep-seated issues around poverty and systemic discrimination.
 But research indicates that long-term, adequately-funded, evidence-based projects tailored towards specific local contexts, led by or working in partnership with the affected communities, can achieve sustained reductions in firearm violence.